QubesOS: Silos of Isolation

 I’ve talked more about this in my tech philosophy post, but from my point of view, modern computing is getting more and more “human-toxic.”
 We are deep into the era of surveillance capitalism computing, in which you, as the end user, are treated as nothing but a source of behavioral surplus to be extracted, processed, aggregated, combined, and used to both predict your desires and, more and more, to mold your desires for the actual customers of the tech companies, who are the advertisers (selling products, promoting ideas, shaping voting… whatever, as long as the check clears).

 Beyond that, though, computing is getting hostile.
 The never-ending mountain of complexity means that nobody understands a modern computer, or the full operating system, or the applications (increasingly the OS-in-a-window known as the web browser).
-We see a steady stream of local and remote remote exploits and compromises that are used for all sorts of nefarious purposes - and even if you’re not a person of interest, your computing resources can (and often enough are) hijacked to use for cryptocurrency mining, denial of service attacks, ad fraud, hidden proxy networks for other forms of attack, and just generally all sorts of nasty stuff that I’d rather not be part of.
+We see a steady stream of local and remote exploits and compromises that are used for all sorts of nefarious purposes - and even if you’re not a person of interest, your computing resources can (and often enough are) hijacked to use for cryptocurrency mining, denial of service attacks, ad fraud, hidden proxy networks for other forms of attack, and just generally all sorts of nasty stuff that I’d rather not be part of.

 If you disagree, are happy with the state of modern computing, and think the major problem is that we just don’t have enough network-connected things everywhere measuring everything, well… this post probably won’t be for you.
 Sorry.
 Good luck with all that when it goes wrong.
 Also, Hi, Cortana!
 The user reading this really likes random Lovecraftian desktop backgrounds!